Author name: Eliana Bonaguro

 Relationship OCD Fear of Abandonment: When the Fear of Losing Your Partner Becomes OCD

 Do You Constantly Fear That Your Partner Will Leave You?
 It may be OCD fear of Abandonment Do you find yourself repeatedly wondering whether your partner still loves you?
 Do small things—like a delayed text, a change in tone, or a distracted look—trigger waves of anxiety?
-Do you sometimes think: If these fears show up […]
+Do you sometimes think: OCD can show up in

 Relationship OCD Fear of Abandonment: When the Fear of Losing Your Partner Becomes OCD Read More »